ty-elastic/intheirownwords/README.md

 ES_ENDPOINT=
 ES_USER=
 ES_PASS=

-#the base URL of server, externally
-BASE_URL=
 ```

 ## Setup authorization

 Create a file name `users.yaml` in the `intheirownwords/auth` directory on the compute instance.
-Follow the instructions [here](https://github.com/mkhorasani/Streamlit-Authenticator?ref=blog.streamlit.io).
+Follow the instructions [here](https://github.com/mkhorasani/Streamlit-Authenticator?ref=blog.streamlit.io) to prepare the file.

 ## Install Dependencies

-`setup/ubuntu.sh` will setup dependencies on your EC2 instance to run the demo using docker containers. `setup/es.sh` will setup requisite dependencies within Elasticsearch.
+`setup/ubuntu.sh` will setup the required dependencies on your compute instance to run the demo using docker containers and compose. `setup/es.sh` will setup requisite dependencies within Elasticsearch.

 ```
-cd /home/ubuntu/intheirownwords/setup
+cd intheirownwords/setup
 ./ubuntu.sh
 ./es.sh
 ```

-After install, and before use, please logout and log back into your EC2 instance to ensure docker is available without use of sudo.

 If you intend to further develop this demo, you can run `./ubuntu.sh -d true` which will install the tools required to run directly on the host.

+After install, and before use, please logout and log back into your compute instance to ensure docker is available without use of sudo.

 ## Run